home-assistant/home-assistant.io/source/_components/switch.xiaomi_plug.markdown

 The `xiaomi_plug` switch platform allows you to control the state of your Xiaomi Smart WiFi Socket aka Plug or Xiaomi Smart Power Strip.

-Current supported features are `on`, `off`.
-If the device provides the current load it will be reported.
+Currently, the supported features are `on`, `off`.
+If the device provides the current load, it will be reported.

 Please follow the instructions on [Retrieving the Access Token](/xiaomi/#retrieving-the-access-token) to get the API token to use in the `configuration.yaml` file.